cvjena/freestylo/paper.md

 for the detection of antithesis, [@Li2023MetaphorDV] for the detection of metaphors, [@schneider2021datadriven] for the detection of chiasmus, or [@dubremetz2017chiasmus] for antimetabole detection.
+Other tools are available for e.g. the detection of rhymes [@coles2019rhyme, @marozick2021rap].

 However, most of those frameworks are not available as a ready-to-use tool, but as frameworks or code implementations of papers.
+Also, many are only available for a specific language.
 A commercial tool that was designed as a help for writers is the ProWritingAid [@prowritingaid2025], which seems to be able to find various features of texts.
 However, the whole extend of this tool is not visible from their information material.
 Another commercial tool which is able to find stylistic devices such as animalification, similes, imagery, onomatopoeia, epizeuxis, and anadiplosis is the Literary Device Analyzer [@aussieai_literary_device_analyzer].